riakhaitan/tp/docs/UserGuide.md

 ### Finding expenses: `find`

 Finds expense(s) with the stated keyword(s) in descriptors.
-If more than one keyword is provided, return list of expenses with expense description that matches any of the keywords provided.
+If more than one keyword is provided, returns list of expenses with expense description that matches any of the keywords provided.

 Format: `find KEYWORD [MORE_KEYWORDS]`